Trinity Health - IHA RN in Livonia, Michigan

 Good organizational and time management skills to effectively juggle multiple priorities, time constraints and ever-changing medical situations.

-Ability to exercise sound judgment and problem-solving skills.
+Ability to exercise sound judgement and problem-solving skills.

 Knowledge of the compliance aspects of clinical care and patient privacy and best practices in medical office operations.